Get colon checked sooner, new guidelines say

 Story highlights

-- Previous guidelines had called for screenings to begin at age 50, depending on your risk level and race
+- Previous guidelines called for screenings to begin at age 50, depending on your risk level

 - Colorectal cancer rates and deaths are rising among younger adults